What you see is not reality. It is ‘occurrence’ and contains a little bit of reality, and an awful lot of words.

 I bet there will be people who will choose to remain victims.
 And that is OK with me.

-- 2. You are choosing reality to be reality, but it takes you quite the lengthy mental process... so when you are in a conversation with someone who is a rookie umpire, and sees the world as they are, and wants you to remain there and talk about feelings as if they were reality, you don't have time to process, and you get either sucked into the horizontal plane, or you resist... and your resistance sucks you into the horizontal plane...
-And resistance will do that to you every time.
+so when you are in a conversation with someone who is a rookie umpire, and sees the world as they are, and wants you to remain there and talk about feelings as if they were reality, you don’t have time to process, and you pulls you down to the horizontal plane, or you resist… and your resistance sucks you into the horizontal plane… And resistance will do that to you every time.

 My favorite literary characters are like myself: they discount emotions, their own.
 And at the same time they take care of others emotions the best they can (in this regard they are better than me!)

 My way of dealing with this situation is to catch my own resistance, and respond in two distinct way: